Micro and Nano Systems Technology

 A study plan describes the content, structure and organization of a study programme.
 To each study plan there is a set of subject plans that describes the different subjects.
 In the subject plan you will also find a reading list.
 Below you will find a study model that shows you which subjects that are taught each term.
 In the study model you'll also find links to each subject plan.Link to the latest published study plan

-The admission requirement is a Bachelor Degree (or equivalent) in micro/nanosystems technology, electronics engineering, mechanical engineering, chemical engineering, bioengineering, physics, materials science, or a closely related area that contains minimum 120 ECTS credits specifically relevant for the program.
+This programme requires a Bachelor's degree in micro/nanosystems technology, electronics engineering, mechanical engineering, chemical engineering, bioengineering, physics, materials science, or a closely related area that contains minimum 120 ECTS credits specifically relevant for the program.
+In addition you must have passed the following:

 50% of the places in the study program are reserved for applicants with a Norwegian bachelor degree.
-50% of these reserved places (25% of the total) are reserved for applicants holding a bachelor degree in Micro and Nano Systems Technology from Vestfold University College.
+50% of these reserved places (25% of the total) are reserved for applicants holding a bachelor degree in Micro and Nano Systems Technology from USN.

 Please read all the information about the admission process before you apply.